survivejs/webpack-book/manuscript/04_what_is_webpack.md

 If you think about the smallest project you could bundle with webpack, you’ll end up with input and output.
 In webpack terms, the bundling process begins from user defined **entries**.
 Entries themselves are **modules** and can point to other modules through **imports**.

-When you bundle a project through webpack, it will traverse through imports.
+When you bundle a project through webpack, it traverses through imports.
 As a result, webpack constructs a **dependency graph** of the project and then generates the **output** based on the configuration.
-It will output everything into a single **bundle** by default, but it can be configured to output more.
+It writes everything into a single **bundle** by default, but it can be configured to output more.

 Webpack supports ES6, CommonJS, and AMD module formats out of the box.
 The loader mechanism works for CSS as well, and `@import` and `url()` are supported through *css-loader*.
 You can also find plugins for specific tasks, such as minification, internationalization, HMR, and so on.